alargh/Animals-Simulation/README.md

 3. **Control Simulation:** Pause, resume, or stop the simulation at any time.
 4. **Track Stats:** Monitor animal populations, energy levels, and genetic diversity.
 5. **Export Data:** Optionally export daily simulation stats to a CSV file for further analysis.

-## Conclusion
-Darwin World provides an engaging platform to explore evolutionary principles through simulation.
-By adjusting key parameters, users can create unique ecosystems and observe how animals adapt to changing environments.
-The interactive nature of the game encourages learning about genetics, natural selection, and ecological dynamics in a fun and visual way.

----

-**Developed by:** [Your Team Name]
-**License:** [Insert License]
-**GitHub:** [Insert Repository Link]